 On May 21, 1937, Earhart took off from Oakland, California, and headed east.
 It was the start of her second attempt to fly around the world at the equator; an earlier try in March had ended just a few days into the trip when her Lockheed Electra L-10E crashed during takeoff in Honolulu.

 Despite that incident, Earhart remained determined to be the first pilot, man or woman, to circle the globe at the equator.
-Success would not only bolster her reputation, it would rescue her family's finances: flight preparations, including the acquisition and subsequent repairs of a new plane, meant she had "mortgaged the future."
+Success would not only bolster her reputation, but it would also rescue her family's finances: Flight preparations, including the acquisition and subsequent repairs of a new plane, meant she had "mortgaged the future."

 Fourteen hours and 15 minutes into her flight, the Itasca received a first, somewhat garbled transmission from Earhart about "cloudy weather."
 Though the messages themselves would grow clearer, their content remained worrying, as when Earhart radioed, "We are circling but cannot see island cannot hear you."
 She apparently only received one message from the ship, though the Itasca had been transmitting for hours.
 While continuing to broadcast — the radio strength of her communications indicated she was close — Earhart remained unable to see Howland Island.

 The weather around Howland was clear, but there were clouds about 30 miles northwest.
 And if Earhart had flown into clouds and bad weather along the way, it could have prevented Noonan from taking the sightings he needed to navigate precisely (plus the charts he was using were a few miles off).
 Earhart's last transmission, made 20 hours and 14 minutes into her flight, indicated they were going to continue "running north and south."
 The plane never made it to Howland.